 Yes, much different!
 In order to milk a camel, the baby calf must be present with the mom.
 Unlike cows, Camels only give up their milk after first feeding their baby.
 A camel will release milk for about 90 seconds during a milking and then be done.

 Camels will typically produce about 6-8 Liters of milk per day, whereas cows will produce 8-10 gallons per day.

-Do your camels have one hump or two?
+Do your camels have one or two humps?